b-nobles/frame-data/README.md

 ## Legend

 Below is a list of the terminology used for this application:
-LP: Light Punch / MP: Medium Punch / HP: Heavy Punch
-LK: Light Kick / MK: Medium Kick / HK: Heavy Kick
+'LP': Light Punch / 'MP': Medium Punch / 'HP': Heavy Punch 'LK': Light Kick / 'MK': Medium Kick / 'HK': Heavy Kick 's': Standing
-s: Standing
-cr: Crouching
+'cr': Crouching
->: Chain the next input
+'>': Chain the next input
-b: Back / d: Down / f: Forward
+'b': Back / 'd': Down / 'f': Forward

 ## How to Use